vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

 ```

 ## 8.4 More with dictionaries
-As mentioned here above, you can have a dictionary with a list of values for one key:
+As mentioned here above, the value associated with a key can consist of a list with values (instead of one single value).
+In the example below we save the information of an experiment in a dictionary.
+The key that saves the *date* information contains a `list` of fictive dates (01-01-2020 and 02-01-2020):

 ```python